drojaazu/chrgfx/README.md

 ### Palette Data
 Palettes appear as a simple sequential list of colors, where the first color is entry 0, the next is entry 1 and so on.
 With chrgfx, a palette is the system palette.
 We specify the size of subpalettes, and those subpalettes can be used to apply color to tiles.

-## chrgfx Format Definitions
-A format definition specifies how the tile and color/palette data is organized and is used to convert graphics to a modern computer format.

-Rather than hardcoding conversion routines for each format, chrgfx uses definition files so it can be easily extended to work with practically any hardware.
-The definition format for tile data is based on the MAME GfxLayout structure, while color and palette definitions are based on an original system.

-### Definition file
-A definition file is a plaintext file made up of one key-value pair per line.
-Keys are one word, while values are either a single or comma-delimited list of numbers.
-Comments can be added with a # prefix.
-For example:

-    # Sega Megadrive definitions
-    # tile format
-    width 8
-    height 8
-    bpp 4
-    planeoffset 0,1,2,3
-    xoffset 0,4,8,12,16,20,24,28

-Settings for tiles, colors and graphics are all uniquely named, so a single gfxdef file can contain all three types.
-Only one definition per type is allowed, however, due the the simple nature of the definition file format.

-### Tile definitions
-Tile definitions are based on specifying the offset of bitplanes and pixels on the x and y axes.

-Jumping right in to a relatively simple example: Sega Megadrive tiles are 8x8 4bpp packed pixel format.
-Since it is packed, the bit data for each pixel is stored sequentially; therefore, the offset for bitplanes 0 to 3 is 0,1,2,3.
-Since each pixel is four bits and the pixels are stored sequentially, the offset for each pixel in a row (the width of the tile) is 0,4,8,12,16,20,24,28.
-Since each row is 8 pixels * 4bpp, each row is 32 bits in size.
-Thus, the offset for each row is 0,32,64,96,128,160,192,224.

-Nintendo Super Famicom tiles are a bit more complex.
-They are 8x8 4bpp planar format, with bitplanes 0 and 1 grouped together followed by bitplanes 2 and 3.
-Each byte (8 bits) represents a bitplane for the row.
-The first 16 bytes make up bitplanes 0 and 1 of each row, while the last 16 bytes make up bitplanes 2 and 3.
-This layout from Klarth's consolegfx document helps visualize the data:

-  [r0, bp0], [r0, bp1], [r1, bp0], [r1, bp1], [r2, bp0], [r2, bp1], [r3, bp0], [r3, bp1]
-  [r4, bp0], [r4, bp1], [r5, bp0], [r5, bp1], [r6, bp0], [r6, bp1], [r7, bp0], [r7, bp1]
-  [r0, bp2], [r0, bp3], [r1, bp2], [r1, bp3], [r2, bp2], [r2, bp3], [r3, bp2], [r3, bp3]
-  [r4, bp2], [r4, bp3], [r5, bp2], [r5, bp3], [r6, bp2], [r6, bp3], [r7, bp2], [r7, bp3]

-So, to put this into terms of our definition, the bitplane offsets are 0,8,128,136; the x offset is 0,1,2,3,4,5,6,7; the y offset is 0,16,32,48,64,80,96,112.

-`width`, `height` - The dimensions of a single tile

-`bpp` - The number of bits per pixel

-`planeoffset` - The offset (in bits) of each bitplane. **The number of entries here must match the value of `bpp`.**

-xoffset - The offset (in bits) of each pixel column (x axis). **The number of entries here must match the value of `width`.**

-yoffset - The offset (in bits) of each pixel row (y axis). **The number of entries here must match the value of `height`.**

-### Color definitions
-Color decoding works by shifting each color component into the LSB and ANDing out the color bits.
-For example, Super Nintendo 5 bit colors are laid out like this:

-    15|               |0
-      xBBBBBGG GGGRRRRR

-So green needs to be shifted 5 bits, blue 10 bits and red 0 bits.
-We also specify the size of each component; in this case, all three are 5 bits in size.
-The color definition looks like this:

-    color_passes 1
-    red_shift 0
-    red_size 5
-    green_shift 5
-    green_size 5
-    blue_shift 10
-    blue_size 5

-This works fine for systems where the color components are sequential, but in cases where they are be split up, we'll need to make multiple passes.
-For example, Neo-Geo colors are more complicated:

-    15 |                               |0
-       DDR0G0B0R4R3R2R1 G4G3G2G1B4B3B2B1
-    D = "dark bit", acts as LSB for all color components

-(The "dark bit" here is a shared LSB for all color components; we're going to pretend it doesn't exist for this example so it's not any further complicated.
-Please refer to the included NeoGeo gfxdef file if you need a format reference.)

-In this case, bit 0 of each component is in the upper byte.
-So on our first pass, we need to grab bit 0, then on the second pass grab the rest of the data.
-The color def ends up looking like this:

-    color_passes 2
-    red_shift 14,8
-    red_size 5
-    green_shift 13,4
-    green_size 5
-    blue_shift 12,0
-    blue_size 5

-And we also need to specify the endianness of our color data with the `big_endian` setting.

-### Palette Definitions
-Palette definitions work in one of two modes based on whether or not the hardware uses RGB colors.
-Systems that use RGB colors will need an accompanying color definition (described above) to decode color data.
-Non-RGB systems, however, do not use a color definition and instead reference a hardcoded palette of colors specified in the palette definition.

-### Non-standard Formats
-Though the tile/color/palette formats should work with most systems, some formats may not fit cleanly into the algorithms.
-For example, the Super Famicom has a 3bpp quasi-format which won't work as a tile definition.
-Or if we want to import data from a modern file, such as palette data from TileLayer Pro or Paint Shop Pro, definition files are not sufficient.

-In such cases, a solution will have to be hardcoded into the application.
-If you wish to add such formats, refer to the source code for the classes to use.

-### Palette definition settings
-Palettes